 For the draw, the following rules will apply: In a three-way tie, the first team drawn will receive the bye; the remaining teams will participate in a shootout with the winning team competing against the bye team in penalties to determine the group winner.

-In a four way tie, the Tournament Committee will draw the four teams into two FIFA Kicks contests whereby the first two teams drawn will be paired and the second two teams will be paired.
+In a four-way tie, the Tournament Committee will draw the four teams into two FIFA Kicks contests whereby the first two teams that are drawn will be paired and the second two teams will be paired.
 The winners of these contests will shoot out to determine the overall winner.

 The tournament reserves the right to adjust pairings in the consolation round.
 The tournament will also reassign wild card teams to prevent a replay of a group play match in a Semi-final match.
 The wildcard team will be passed to the group winner with the highest point total.
 In the event of a tie between group winners, the wild card team will be passed to the winner of Group B.

 A minimum of seven players per team constitutes a match.
 Matches will start at the given start time.
 In case the team does not have seven players present, there will be a maximum of five minutes grace period before awarding the match to the opponent.
 A forfeit will be scored 1-0.

-In no case shall a team which forfeits a match be declared a group winner or wild card team.
+In no case shall a team that forfeits a match be declared a group winner or wild card team.
 The team with the next best record will be named the group winner or wild card.